-As you’re well aware, due to the unique and often restrictive marketing laws appl cannabis industry, dispensary marketing strategies need to incorporate unconventional ways to advertise including signage, email (not a good idea- we’ll get to that soon), and social media (also not the best idea), among other common methods.
-However, the best method has literally been staring- no, shining- in their face the whole time in the form of mass text marketing.
+As you are well aware, due to the unique and often restrictive marketing laws apply the cannabis industry, dispensary marketing strategies need to incorporate unconventional ways to advertise including signage, email (not a good idea- we’ll get to that soon), and social media (also not the best idea), among other common methods.
+However, the best method has literally been staring- no, shining– in their face the whole time in the form of mass text marketing.

 I’m glad you brought up iPhones earlier because the average American adult spends 11 hours per day staring at a screen these days.
 A baffling number, in my opinion, but like every new fad, there’s a cannabis business angle to be made.
 Ours?
 Instead of trying to rip people away from their screens, connect with them through their screens with text message marketing campaigns sent to customers’ mobile devices.
 Send SMS and MMS messages containing coupons, news, special offers, etc. to customers who opted-in to receiving dispensary text message promotions and rewards from your dispensary loyalty program.
 And since you’re already here, sprinkle some dispensary rewards with springbig’s cannabis marketing platform for a curiously-timed jump in re-ups at your dispensary.

 So now that we established our ever-growing bond to our mobile devices, we need to understand the different types of texts you can send out- SMS and MMS messages- and how to utilize them to maximize engagement and ROI.
 Scroll on.